-Campitello Matese and Capracotta – the areas best loved ski resorts
+Campitello Matese and Capracotta – the areas best-loved ski resorts

-The old harbour where the traditional fishing boats land their catches and sell their seafood straight off their boats.
+The old harbour is where the traditional fishing boats land their catches and sell their seafood straight off their boats.
 This is traditional Bari life and wonderful to witness.
 The atmospheric old town is called Bari Vecchio.
 Sitting on a peninsula overlooking the old harbour, this walled part of the city is full of narrow alleyways, cobbled streets and small piazzas, just begging to be explored.

-The beaches in Bari start along the Longomare and keep on going while the harbour front Teatro Margherita, is one of the city’s most loved and iconic buildings and is now home to much of the cities contemporary art scene.
+The beaches in Bari start along the Longomare and keep on going while the harbour front Teatro Margherita, is one of the city’s most loved and iconic buildings and is now home to much of the city’s contemporary art scene.